1 Corinthians 13:4-5

 5 Doth not behave itself unseemly, seeketh not her own, is not easily provoked, thinketh no evil; (KJV)

 Charity in this case is considered to be love.
 Love is something that Jesus showed us while on this earth.
 The writer is not saying what love feels like but what love is and what it does.

-We should be like God and our love should be long suffering.
+We need to be like God and our love should be long suffering.
 Our love for one another should endure the test of time.
-If God’s love is in us, then we should be able to love people.
+If God’s love is in us, then we should be able to love others.
 Does this mean we should allow others to do things that hurt or annoy us?
-No it means we will tell the person what is happening and keep loving them as they go through the time of learning and growing and changing.
-Possibly it is us that needs to change and we can talk to the person, explain what is happening and ask if they can keep loving us while we grow and change.
+No it means that we will pray for them and (if possible) tell the person you don’t like what is happening and keep loving them as they go through the time of learning and growing and changing.
+Possibly it is us that needs to change and we can talk to the person, explain what is happening and why, and ask if they can keep loving us while we grow and change.

-The Father is in control of our lives and if we were supposed to get, (let’s say) a promotion, then we would get it.
-But Joe got it instead.
-This is the place where we take a deep breath and go over and congratulate Joe.
+Our Father is in control of our lives but he has given us free-reign.
+He wants us to live and love by his example, however it’s sometimes hard.
+Are we envious?
+What if we were supposed to get, a promotion, but Joe got it instead.
+This is the time where living with love, we would take a deep breath and go over and congratulate Joe.
 Saying it through clenched teeth won’t help.
 It must come from our hearts and we should be happy for Joe.
 God is looking after us and right now we are exactly where we should be.

 Love does not behave in a manner which draws attention to oneself, nor does love take pride in itself.